tsekulski/CarND-Semantic-Segmentation/README.md

 # Semantic Segmentation

 ### Introduction
-In this project, I have labeled the pixels of a road in images using a Fully Convolutional Network (FCN).
+In this project, I labeled the pixels of a road in images using a Fully Convolutional Network (FCN).
+I modified/expanded the starter code as provided in Udacity's [CarND-Semantic-Segmentation](https://github.com/udacity/CarND-Semantic-Segmentation) repo.

 ### Solution approach
 - The encoder of the network is based on VGG16 convolutional layers.